learn-co-students/module-1-round-1-code-challenge-houston-071618-complete-this-challenge-1532705346/README.md

-# Object Relations Code Challenge
+me# Object Relations Code Challenge

 For this assignment, we'll be working with a Yelp-style domain.
 We have three models - `Restaurant`, `Customer`, and `Review`.
 For our purposes, a `Restaurant` has many `Reviews`, a `Customer` has many `Reviews`, and a `Review` belongs to a `Customer` and to a `Restaurant`.